Counselling

 Depending on the service you access at the Western Wellbeing Hub, you will receive support from our experienced and professional team of Mental Health Clinicians, Mental Health Practitioners, Clinical Care Planners, and Peer Practitioners.

-You can self-refer by completing the online referral form via the link below:
+You can self-refer by completing the online referral form via the link below.
+Alternatively, ask your GP or health worker to make a referral on your behalf.

 We support people living with mental health concerns to improve their wellbeing and pursue a life with meaning, hope and purpose.